Getting Around in Boston

 Walking in Boston

 Boston is a relatively small and safe city and many locals walk around the city centre.
-Walking will allow visitors to see more of the Boston than they would on the subway.
-However, walking is not always easy in the winter months when the snow and wind in Boston pose a major obstacle to pedestrians.
+Walking will allow visitors to see more of the Boston than they would on the subway, although walking is not always easy in the winter months when the snow and wind can pose a major obstacle to pedestrians.

 Cycling in Boston